Marcao02/complaw-deeptech/fol/monster_burger_fol.md

+## English version 1

 We can do the following monster burger formalization and NLG using sugared FOL and NLG code that we already know how to write.
 Here's the version of monster burger we're formalizing.

-* Clause 1: When the Challenger orders the Monster Burger, their obligation to pay $50 for it before they leaves the restaurant becomes active.
+* Clause 1: Upon the Challenger ordering the Monster Burger, their obligation to pay $50 for it before they leave the restaurant becomes active.
 * Clause 2: Once the Monster Burger is served, the Challenger wins iff they eat it within 1 hour.
 * Clause 3: If the Challenger wins, their obligation to pay from Clause 1 is canceled.